 Why make these distinctions and what does this all mean in a practical sense?
 First and foremost, it means we as singers can control resonance and register choices independently from one another (to a significant degree).
 For example, a performer can choose to sing in chest register using brighter or darker resonance.
 Likewise, they can choose to sing in head register– see also: falsetto for tenors/basses– using brighter or darker resonance.
 Again, this is because vocal register and resonance choices are not synonymous– despite being heavily reliant on one another and produced via the same three parts of the vocal mechanism listed above.
 You can think of a vocal register as a specific, unified core sound quality across a series of pitches and resonance as the vibrancy/acoustic ‘ring’ of said quality.

 It is problematic to equate vocal resonance with vocal registers for a number of critical reasons.
 One is because doing so suggests certain vocal behaviors can be learned solely by adjusting resonance.
-I sometimes see this with exclusively classical-trained sopranos and mezzos who come to me to learn to belt.
+I sometimes see this with sopranos and mezzos who have been exclusively classically trained and come to me to learn to belt.
 They have typically been told by others in the past that if they just make their head register sound very bright and forward via resonance changes, it will eventually sound like they’re belting.
-The reason that approach often doesn’t produce desirable acoustic results is because those resonance/vocal tract adjustments don’t do enough to change the underlying vocal fold behavior in a meaningful way (remember: register changes are heavily reliant on significant source/vocal fold behavior alterations).
+The reason that approach often doesn’t produce desirable acoustic results is because those resonance/vocal tract adjustments don’t do enough to change the underlying vocal fold behavior in a meaningful way (remember: register changes are heavily dependent on significant source/vocal fold behavior alterations).
 At the end of the day, a bright-sounding head register is still… a bright-sounding head register.
 It is not the sort of robust, chesty/mixy belt sound we often associate with contemporary musical theatre and pop/rock singing.
 Producing the latter type of sound requires the vocal folds to behave in a specific manner they simply don’t in head register (no matter how much ‘forward placement’ or ‘mask singing’ one attempts).

 Does the above mean that classical sopranos and mezzos can’t learn to belt?
 Absolutely not.
 Most people can learn various vocal behaviors– provided they have a good teacher who understands how to elicit and cultivate the proper power/source/filter responses required to produce said behaviors.
 For example, the vast majority of tenors, baritones and basses can learn to sing in falsetto.
 There are many functional and professional benefits for performers learning to sing in all registers of their voices.
 This doesn’t mean every tenor or bass is going to be a world-class countertenor– nor is every soprano or mezzo going to be a world-class belter.
 That’s not really the point.
 The goal is to be a flexible, well-rounded singer who can freely produce various types of sound when needed.
 Performers will be much more marketable that way.
-They will also very likely have fewer vocal issues in the long run due to their instrument being more flexible and versatile than many others.
+They will also likely have fewer vocal issues in the long run due to their instrument being more flexible and versatile than many others.
 Happy singing!

 P.S.
 Need help finding musical theatre songs to sing?
 Check out my professional repertoire guides here.